 Filtering your water is another way to reduce exposure to PFCs.
 Try a convenient water pitcher with a replaceable filter or invest in an under-the-sink reverse osmosis water filtration system that continuously monitors your water quality.

 Ammonia (ammonium hydroxide) is a colorless gas with a distinct, pungent odor.
-It is corrosive and – when compressed – forms a clear liquid.
+Ammonia is considered extremely corrosive and is one of the most notorious household neurotoxins.

 Most ammonia is produced specifically for fertilizers, but it can also be used in plastics, textiles, and dyes.
 In the home, it's typically found in oven cleaners, glass and window cleaners, and toilet bowl cleaners.

 Triclosan is an antibacterial and antifungal agent added to many different consumer products like body washes, toothpastes, cosmetics, dishwashing liquids, as well as some clothing, toys, and furniture.